 Why Do I Need a Vacuum Sealer?
 Can't I Just Use Freezer Bags?

-Yes, you can use freezer bags.
+Yes, you can use zip-top freezer bags.
 However, you won't get nearly the shelf life out of your frozen food with freezer bags as you will with vacuum bags.
 A vacuum sealer removes the oxygen from the bag, which almost completely eliminates freezer burn.
 Vacuum-sealed food can last more than 5 times longer than non-vacuum-sealed food.
 And no icky ice crystals!